thisisamirv/loess-rs/README.md

 # Loess Validation & Benchmarking Workspace

-This workspace is dedicated to validating the correctness and benchmarking the performance of the [loess-rs](https://github.com/thisisamirv/loess-rs) Rust crate against the reference Python implementation (`statsmodels`).
+This workspace is dedicated to validating the correctness and benchmarking the performance of the [loess-rs](https://github.com/thisisamirv/loess-rs) Rust crate against the reference R implementation (`loess`).

 It builds the `loess-rs` crate from the `develop` branch (git dependency) to ensure the latest changes are tested.